elaheh-dastan/AI-engineer-interview/README.md

       **Layout-aware** extraction reads the document as text plus where that text appears on the page.

-      Use layout-aware extraction rather than only text extraction
+      Use layout-aware extraction rather than only text extraction.
+Especially for Tables which are much harder than single fields layout models are useful because they preserve the 2D structure

    2. OCR errors corrupt important fields

         Example: INV-10058 -> lNV-1O058

         Treat OCR as a noisy upstream signal, not the final answer.

+   3. Some fields are ambiguous

+         For example, an invoice may contain several dates:
+            ```json
+               Invoice Date: 2026-06-12
+               Delivery Date: 2026-06-10
+               Due Date: 2026-07-12
+               Payment Terms: 30 days
+            ```
+         A naive model may extract the wrong date.
+         Extract with evidence, not just values.
+         ask it to return:
+         ```json
+            {
+              "field": "invoice_date",
+              "value": "2026-06-12",
+              "evidence_text": "Invoice Date: 12/06/2026",
+              "page": 1,
+              "bbox": [420, 90, 560, 115],
+              "confidence": 0.94
+            }
+         ```